FAST FASHION MURDERING THE FASHION INDUSTRY?

 Social and Cultural Impacts

-Fast fashion heavily influences social and cultural aspects by shaping consumer behavior, influencing societal values, and contributing to broader cultural shifts.
+Fast fashion heavily influences social and cultural aspects by shaping consumer behaviour, influencing societal values, and contributing to broader cultural shifts.
 The industry’s relentless promotion of rapid trends cultivates a culture of overconsumption, encouraging individuals to frequently purchase and discard clothing, thereby fostering a throwaway mentality.
-It exacerbates environmental problems but also affects societal attitudes toward material possessions.
+It exacerbates environmental problems but also affects societal attitudes toward material possessions with creativity vs capital.

 Final Opinion and Conclusion